-Life in France as an Expat Part II
+Life in Another country as an Expat Part II

 Here’s a continuation of some of my personal anecdotes that were so popular in my original article about life in France.
 Feel free to add some of your own!

 A Chinese Meal

 When you live in the countryside in Provence, there are little foreign food options other than pizza.
 The other night I was in a larger town in the Luberon when a friend proposed we eat at a Chinese restaurant.
 I was excited!